-To determine the values for your PS701 and PS702 blade server, use the management module and the lsvpd command.
-If you are running Linux, download and install the service and productivity tools for Linux on POWER systems to install the lsvpd command.
+To determine the values for your blade server, use the management module and the lsvpd command.
+If you are running the Linux operating system, download and install the service and productivity tools for the Linux operating system to install the lsvpd command.